 - 1/4 teaspoon salt

-The important thing is to really make sure that it is well mixed and the baking powder and salt are evenly distributed in the flour.
+It is important to ensure it is well mixed and that the baking powder and salt are evenly distributed in the flour.

 How To Store Self-Rising Flour

 I always make a batch and then keep it in my pantry.
-The most important thing is that you keep the flour in an airtight container.
+The most important thing is to keep the flour in an airtight container.
 And place it in a dry and cool place.

 After about a year, the baking powder in the self-rising flour will have lost its concentration, so after a year, dispose of it, and make a new batch.